 An RPA or drone is an aircraft of any shape or size that flies without an on-board pilot or passengers.
 It is commonly referred to as a ‘drone’ and may be flown by remote control.

-How are the laws changing?
+How did the laws change?

-From 1 February 2018, it will be an offence to possess or operate an RPA within 120 metres (400 feet) above or around the boundary of a Victorian correctional facility (including prisons and supervised residential facilities such as the Judy Lazarus Transition Centre and Corella Place) or a youth justice facility.
+From 1 February 2018, it became an offence to possess or operate an RPA within 120 metres (400 feet) above or around the boundary of a Victorian correctional facility (including prisons and supervised residential facilities such as the Judy Lazarus Transition Centre and Corella Place) or a youth justice facility.

 The laws will not punish accidental or unintentional behaviour, and apply only to conduct that intentionally or recklessly threatens the good order or security of a facility.